postgresql-interfaces/psqlodbc/test/README.txt

 create a Data Source with the name "psqlodbc_test_dsn".
 This DSN is used by all the regression tests, and it should point to a valid PostgreSQL server.

-The Windows test suite makes use of environment variable PG_BIN to find the location of pg_regress and the location of the binaries of PostgreSQL that are passed to it.
-So be sure to set it accordingly.
-If the PostgreSQL server is not running locally, at the default port, you will also need to pass extra options to specify the hostname and port of the same server that the DSN points to.

 Then type the following commands to run the tests:

   nmake /f win.mak
   nmake /f win.mak installcheck

-or for a non-default server host

-  nmake /f win.mak installcheck REGRESSOPTS=--host=myserver.mydomain

 Development
 -----------